liferay/liferay-docs/discover/portal/articles/100-web-experience-management/06-styling-apps-with-application-display-templates.markdown

+---
+header-id: styling-apps-with-application-display-templates
+---

-# Styling Apps with Application Display Templates [](id=styling-apps-with-application-display-templates)
+# Styling Apps with Application Display Templates

 The application display template (ADT) framework allows Liferay administrators to override the default display templates, removing limitations to the way your